 GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip

-Two-year U.S. Treasury yields US2YT=RR are up sharply so far in March and set for their biggest monthly jump since 2004.
+Two-year U.S. Treasury yields US2YT=RR have risen sharply so far in March and set for their biggest monthly jump since 2004.
 Investors have been relatively sanguine about the implications of higher yields on stock market valuations, with many choosing to buy back in after a bruising few months for equity prices.

-European stocks fell nearly 1%, with a pan-European equity benchmark .STOXX hitting a new 1-month high in early London trading before they fell back as traders took profits.
+European stocks fell about 1%, with a pan-European equity benchmark .STOXX hitting a new 1-month high in early London trading before falling back as traders took profits.

 "Although there is widespread criticism, it's too early to take the view that the Fed won't be able to negotiate the fine line of reducing inflation without derailing growth," said Mark Haefele, Chief Investment Officer, UBS Global Wealth Management.